Why community engagement?

 Participation

-JMC students who participate in community-engaged coursework
+JMC students who participate in CEC coursework

-SCRIPT Requirement
+SCRIPT requirement

 What does collaboration look like?